 How to Get More Income for the Community Spouse in Some Situations

-While the community spouse’s income allowance is determined by a formula as is described here, where she has unusual medical expenses she can appeal this determination.
-As with the increased CSRA described here, the higher income allowance can only be awarded on appeal.
+While the community spouse’s income allowance is determined by a formula as is described in Medicaid Income Rules and Spousal Protections for Nursing Home Residents, if she has unusual medical expenses, she can appeal this determination.
+As with the increased CSRA described in How the Community Spouse Can Keep More Assets, the higher income allowance can only be awarded on appeal.
 It is only granted if a medical reason can be shown for the higher income need, such as when the community spouse needs home care herself or must live in assisted living.
 With the grant of an increased income allowance, community spouses often can qualify for a significantly higher CSRA as well.

 In our explanation of the increased CSRA (here) we provide an example of how this can work.
 If we modify that example a bit, we can also explain the increased income allowance, or as it’s described technically, an increased minimum monthly maintenance needs allowance (MMMNA).